 Offshore Oil and Gas Production in Russia

-The Sakhalin-1 project involves the development of three offshore fields: Chaivo, Odoptu, and Arkutun-Dagi, located in the Sea of Okhotsk on Sakhalin Island’s north-eastern continental shelf.
+The Sakhalin-1 project involves the development of four offshore fields: Chaivo, Odoptu-Sea, Lebedinskoye (within the Odoptu licence), and Arkutun-Dagi, located in the Sea of Okhotsk on Sakhalin Island’s north-eastern continental shelf.

-State-of-the-art technologies and project management methods are used to develop the fields.
-At the Odoptu field, oil is produced from an onshore site using super-extended reach horizontal wells.
-At the Chaivo field, oil is extracted from an onshore site and the Orlan platform using wells with record-length boreholes, while the Arkutun-Dagi field is developed using a unique drilling platform, Berkut.
+State-of-the-art technologies and project management methods are used to develop the Chaivo, Odoptu-Sea, Lebedinskoye, and Arkutun-Dagi fields.
+At the Odoptu-Sea field, oil is produced from an onshore site using super-extended reach horizontal wells; at the Chaivo field, oil is extracted from an onshore site and the Orlan platform using wells with record-length boreholes; while Arkutun-Dagi is developed using Berkut, a fixed offshore platform that features the world’s heaviest upper structure.

-The oil from the Sakhalin-1 project fields is delivered to the Chaivo onshore oil treatment facility on Sakhalin Island and then transported by pipeline to the De-Kastri oil export terminal in the Khabarovsk Territory.
+Oil from the Sakhalin-1 fields is delivered to the Chaivo onshore oil treatment facility on Sakhalin Island and then transported by pipeline to the De-Kastri oil export terminal in the Khabarovsk Territory.

-Oil production at the northern tip of the Chaivo Field involves five wells that have a unique, complex design and extended reach.
-The wells are equipped with high-tech completion systems comprising inflow control devices to minimize gas breakthroughs and maximize cumulative oil production.
+Oil production at the northern tip of the Chaivo field involves five wells that have a unique, complex design and extended horizontal displacement.
+The wells are equipped with smart completion systems with flow control devices to limit gas breakthroughs and maximise production.

-The Odoptu-Sea field (the Northern Dome) is Russia’s first offshore field, flowing oil since 1998.
-LLC RN-Sakhalinmorneftegaz is the field operator producing oil and gas at the Odoptu-Sea.
+The Odoptu-Sea field (the Northern Dome) is Russia’s first offshore field brought on stream, flowing oil since 1998.
+The operator of the oil and gas field is RN-Sakhalinmorneftegaz.

-Oil and gas gathering and treatment facilities, reservoir pressure maintenance system, outbound pipelines to transport oil, gas, and water, and power generation facilities were constructed as part of the field setup.
+The field’s infrastructure comprises oil and gas gathering and treatment facilities, a reservoir pressure maintenance system, outbound pipelines to transport oil, gas and water, and power generation facilities.